Online-Everything-Tool/oet/CONTRIBUTING.md

 ### Your First Code Contribution

 Unsure where to begin contributing to OET?
-You can start by looking through `good first issue` or `help wanted` issues: [Link to good first issues](https://github.com/Online-Everything-Tool/oet/labels/good%20first%20issue) (You'll need to create/use these labels on your issues).
+You can start by looking through `good first issue` or `help wanted` issues: [Link to good first issues](https://github.com/Online-Everything-Tool/oet/labels/good%20first%20issue)

 Working on your first Pull Request?
 You can learn how from this *free* series: [How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github).